The Geraldton Wax Flower

-A native shrub growing to around 2m, Chamelaucium uncinatum is the Geraldton Wax flower.
-However the varieties grown in Australian gardens are generally hybrids with improved vigor and larger flowers.
+A native shrub growing to around 2m, Chamelaucium uncinatum is commonly called the Geraldton Wax flower.
+However, the varieties offered for sale and grown in Australian gardens are generally hybrids with improved vigour and larger flowers.

 Chamelaucium grow well if planted in late winter to spring, they will require water through the first summer, once established, little to no water is required except in extended very dry periods.